You can use

 Type your CSS into the CSS editor without

-Because Facebook uses https, and because your tab lives in an iframe inside Facebook, many browsers will have problems displaying content not loaded over https.
+Because Facebook uses https (secure hosting), and because your tab lives in an iframe inside Facebook, many browsers will have trouble displaying content not loaded over https.

 If you have assets loaded over http, sometimes browsers will display a security warning, other times they show a warning icon in the address bar, but in the worst case they will simply not display your tab at all.

 Your tab will show up inside an iframe inside Facebook.
 By default anytime a user clicks a link, it will load that link into the same iframe.
-And anytime a user submits a form (like for paypal), that page handling the form response will also load inside the iframe.
+Anytime a user submits a form (like for paypal), that page handling the form response will also load inside the iframe.

 Sometimes this is what you want, but most of the time you’ll want links and forms to load in a full browser window, not trapped inside Facebook.

-You can pop out links and forms this by simply having a
+You can pop out links and forms by simply using a

-target='_blank' attribute, which will cause the content to load in a new browser tab, or a
+target='_blank' attribute in the link code (which causes the content to load in a new browser tab), or a

 _target='_top', the code looks like this: